nat-n/poethepoet/docs/tasks/task_types/cmd.rst

   Poe => echo Hello nat
   Hello nat

-Parsing of variable referenced can be ignored by escaping with a backslash like so:
+Parameter expansion can also can be disabled by escaping the $ with a backslash like so:

 .. code-block:: toml

   [tool.poe.tasks]
-  greet = "echo Hello \\${USER}"  # the backslash itself needs escaping for the toml parser
+  greet = "echo Hello \\$USER"  # the backslash itself needs escaping for the toml parser

 Glob expansion
 ~~~~~~~~~~~~~~

-Glob patterns in cmd tasks are expanded and replaced with their results.
+Glob patterns in cmd tasks are expanded and replaced with the list of matching files and directories.
+The supported glob syntax is that of the |glob_link|, which differs from bash in that square bracket patterns don't support character classes, don't break on whitespace, and don't allow escaping of contained characters.

+Glob patterns are evaluated relative to the working directory of the task, and if there are no matches then the pattern is expanded to nothing.

+Here's an example of task using a recursive glob pattern:

 .. code-block:: toml